wp-plugins/woocommerce-table-rates/readme.txt

 None at this time

 == Changelog ==

+= 1.2 =
+* ADD: Swedish Translation
+* ADD: French Translation
+* ADD: Spanish Translation
+* FIX: Updated some CSS issues with the new Wordpress version
+* FIX: Corrected a spelling error

 = 1.1.7 =
 * FIX: Fixing issue to check for the minimum value you can use for this shipping method